sumon18145/dsjr/Tasks/data-processing-group-work.md

 This is a crowd sourced data collected through [VEGIEHAT](https://vegiehat.org/) platform.
 The objective was to create a database containing essential food and vegetable prices information in Bangladesh.
 The consumers can directly enter price information based on their own purchase.
 In this task, you are given a part of the data to work in a group.
 The following are the variables in the data.

--   `SubmissionId`: Unique submission ID, this is column should be unique throughout the data
+-   `SubmissionId:` Unique submission ID, this is column should be unique throughout the data
 -   `SubmissionTime:` The submission date and time (in GMT)
 -   `UserId:` User ID
 -   `DistrictName:` Name of Administrative Districts